ganeti/ganeti/man/ganeti-luxid.rst

 -----------

 **ganeti-luxid** is a daemon used to answer queries related to the configuration and the current live state of a Ganeti cluster.
+Additionally, it is the autorative daemon for the Ganeti job queue.
+Jobs can be submitted via this daemon and it schedules and starts them.

 For testing purposes, you can give the ``-f`` option and the program won't detach from the running terminal.